 When you fall asleep, the body’s metabolic level is lower than when you are awake, and the body temperature regulation function is also slowed down.
-Consequently, sleeping on your stomach makes it difficult for the body to keep warm, causing it to easily catch a cold, experience nasal congestion, and dizziness.
+Consequently, sleeping on your stomach makes it difficult for the body to keep warm, causing it to easily catch a cold, and experience nasal congestion and dizziness.

 4. Aging of the facial skin

 Sleeping on your stomach causes your weight to bear on your face and thus restrict blood circulation, making it more likely for the facial skin to age.